Last updated in October 2018

 Science and technology

-Germany and China will be celebrating 40 years of cooperation in science and technology in 2018.
-During this time, the cooperation has been continually expanded and intensified.
+2018 marks 40 years of cooperation between Germany and China in science and technology.
+Since 1978, the cooperation has been continually expanded and intensified.
 With the China Strategy of the German Federal Ministry of Education and Research and the Germany Strategy of the Chinese Ministry of Science and Technology (launched in October 2015 and autumn 2016 respectively), both countries have developed a coherent and systematic framework for their scientific partnership.
 For many years now, Germany and China have been cooperating in the areas of education and vocational training.

-The Chinese Government has put the role of innovation at the centre of its efforts to restructure its economy towards a more sustainable path.
+The Chinese Government has put innovation at the centre of its efforts to restructure its economy towards a more sustainable path.
 In line with this, spending on research and development has steadily increased and numerous government initiatives have led the way with ambitious goals.
 These include the Made in China 2025 strategy and the establishment of innovation zones and clusters.
 Germany is often a preferred partner in these areas.
-Through the Sino-German Innovation Platform, the two countries’ strategic innovation partnership, which was relaunched in 2017, is focusing on promoting the exchange of experience among experts and identifying common goals in innovation policy .
-The 5th Sino-German Innovation Conference is scheduled to take place in Beijing in late February 2018.
+Through the Sino-German Innovation Platform, the two countries’ strategic innovation partnership, which was relaunched in 2017, is focusing on promoting the exchange of experience among experts and identifying common goals in innovation policy.

 German research organisations play an important role in science cooperation between the two countries.
 Prominent among the research organisations with an active presence in China are the German Research Foundation (DFG), the Fraunhofer-Gesellschaft (FhG) and the Helmholtz Association of German Research Centres (HGF).